nvaccess/nvda/user_docs/en/userGuide.md

 | |disabled |Screen curtain will load everytime without and warning dialog.|
 |Play sound when toggling Screen Curtain |enabled |NVDA will play sounds when enabling or disabling  screen curtain.|
 | |disabled |NVDA will not play any sounds when enabling or disabling  screen curtain.|

-When you enable screen curtain, a warning that your screen will become black after activation will be displayed.
-Before continuing (selecting "Yes"), ensure you have enabled speech / braille and will be able to control your computer without the use of the screen.
-Select "No" if you no longer wish to enable the Screen Curtain.
-If you are sure, you can choose the Yes button to enable the screen curtain.
-If you no longer want to see this warning message every time, you can change this behaviour in the dialog that displays the message.

 ##### Settings for third party visual aids {#VisionSettingsThirdPartyVisualAids}